 Elementary School Funding for Academic Competitions

 There are no fees for participating in the Elementary Mayor’s Cup Academic Competition.
-The Office of Academic Competition and the Louisville Mayor’s Cup provide the funding for questions, awards, etc.
+The Office of Academic Competition provides the funding for questions, awards, etc.

 The Office of Academic Competition provides and maintains the equipment (one buzzer system per school) for elementary Quick Recall as long as the school participates in the league and Mayor’s Cup.